Death in the Caucasus

 Lying in the darkness, I called Maia to share the absurdity of the last 10 hours, lest memory begin to warp the strangeness of the experience.

-A realisation occurred as sleep claimed me:
+A realization occurred as sleep claimed me:

 All truly magical moments in life are directly correlated to our ability to be terrifyingly comfortable in ambiguity.